gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 <tr>
 <td>9</td>
-<td>Only the owner of a primary store can transfer its balance to any recipient's primary store.</td>
+<td>Only the owner of a primary store can transfer its balance to any recipient&apos;s primary store.</td>
 <td>High</td>
-<td>The function transfer fetches sender and recipient's primary stores, if the sender's store is burned it unburns the store and calls the fungile_asset::transfer to proceed with the transfer, which first withdraws the assets from the sender's store and then deposits to the recipient's store.
-The function transfer_with_ref fetches the sender's and recipient's stores and calls the fungible_asset::transfer_with_ref function which withdraws the asset with the ref from the sender and deposits the asset to the recipient with the ref.</td>
+<td>The function transfer fetches sender and recipient&apos;s primary stores, if the sender&apos;s store is burned it unburns the store and calls the fungile_asset::transfer to proceed with the transfer, which first withdraws the assets from the sender&apos;s store and then deposits to the recipient&apos;s store.
+The function transfer_with_ref fetches the sender&apos;s and recipient&apos;s stores and calls the fungible_asset::transfer_with_ref function which withdraws the asset with the ref from the sender and deposits the asset to the recipient with the ref.</td>
 <td>Audited the deposit and withdraw (transfer).
 Audited the deposit_with_ref and withdraw_with_ref (transfer_with_ref).
-Audited that the store balance of the sender is decreased by the specified amount and its added to the recipients store. (transfer, transfer_with_ref) Audited that the sender's store is not burned (transfer).</td>
+Audited that the store balance of the sender is decreased by the specified amount and its added to the recipients store. (transfer, transfer_with_ref) Audited that the sender&apos;s store is not burned (transfer).</td>
 </tr>

 <tr>
 <td>10</td>
 <td>Minting an amount of assets to an unfrozen store is only allowed with a valid mint reference.</td>
 <td>High</td>
-<td>The mint function fetches the primary store and calls the fungible_asset::mint_to, which mints with MintRef's metadata which internally validates the amount and the increases the total supply of the asset.
-And the minted asset is deposited to the provided store by validating that the store is unfrozen and the store's metadata is the same as the depositing asset's metadata.</td>
+<td>The mint function fetches the primary store and calls the fungible_asset::mint_to, which mints with MintRef&apos;s metadata which internally validates the amount and the increases the total supply of the asset.
+And the minted asset is deposited to the provided store by validating that the store is unfrozen and the store&apos;s metadata is the same as the depositing asset&apos;s metadata.</td>
 <td>Audited that it aborts if the amount is equal to 0.
 Audited that it aborts if the store is frozen.
-Audited that it aborts if the mint_ref's metadata is not the same as the store's metadata.
-Audited that the asset's total supply is increased by the amount minted.
+Audited that it aborts if the mint_ref&apos;s metadata is not the same as the store&apos;s metadata.
+Audited that the asset&apos;s total supply is increased by the amount minted.
 Audited that the balance of the store is increased by the minted amount.</td>
 </tr>

 <tr>
 <td>11</td>
 <td>Burning an amount of assets from an existing unfrozen store is only allowed with a valid burn reference.</td>
 <td>High</td>
-<td>The burn function fetches the primary store and calls the fungible_asset::burn_from function which withdraws the amount from the store while enforcing that the store has enough balance and burns the withdrawn asset after validating the asset's metadata and the BurnRef's metadata followed by decreasing the supply of the asset.</td>
+<td>The burn function fetches the primary store and calls the fungible_asset::burn_from function which withdraws the amount from the store while enforcing that the store has enough balance and burns the withdrawn asset after validating the asset&apos;s metadata and the BurnRef&apos;s metadata followed by decreasing the supply of the asset.</td>
-<td>Audited that it aborts if the metadata of the store is not same as the BurnRef's metadata.
+<td>Audited that it aborts if the metadata of the store is not same as the BurnRef&apos;s metadata.
 Audited that it aborts if the burning amount is 0.
-Audited that it aborts if the store doesn't have enough balance.
-Audited that it aborts if the asset's metadata is not same as the BurnRef's metadata.
+Audited that it aborts if the store doesn&apos;t have enough balance.
+Audited that it aborts if the asset&apos;s metadata is not same as the BurnRef&apos;s metadata.
 Audited that the total supply of the asset is decreased.
-Audited that the store's balance is reduced by the amount burned.</td>
+Audited that the store&apos;s balance is reduced by the amount burned.</td>
 </tr>

 <tr>
 <td>12</td>
 <td>Setting the frozen flag of a store is only allowed with a valid reference.</td>
 <td>High</td>
-<td>The function set_frozen_flag fetches the primary store and calls fungible_asset::set_frozen_flag which validates the TransferRef's metadata with the store's metadata and then updates the frozen flag.</td>
+<td>The function set_frozen_flag fetches the primary store and calls fungible_asset::set_frozen_flag which validates the TransferRef&apos;s metadata with the store&apos;s metadata and then updates the frozen flag.</td>
-<td>Audited that it aborts if the store's metadata is not same as the TransferRef's metadata.
+<td>Audited that it aborts if the store&apos;s metadata is not same as the TransferRef&apos;s metadata.
 Audited that the status of the frozen flag is updated correctly.</td>
 </tr>

 </table>